Lawrence G. Greenwood: Career

 On 25 May 1938, Greenwood began working for the Canadian Bank of Commerce.
 He stayed with the bank until 1941, when he enlisted in the Royal Canadian Air Force.
 Greenwood remained with the air force until the end of the war, and served in North Africa and Europe.

 Greenwood moved to Winnipeg in 1945 and resumed his employment with the bank.
 In 1953 he received his first managerial posting, as the assistant manager at a Toronto branch.
 This was followed by postings as the manager for the Seattle branch in 1956, then as a superintendent at the head office in Toronto in March 1958.
 In December 1958 he left the head office and became a manager of a branch in Toronto.
 On 1 June 1961, the Canadian Bank of Commerce merged with the Imperial Bank of Canada to form the Canadian Imperial Bank of Commerce, with whom Greenwood continued.
 In 1962, he was appointed assistant general manager at the bank's head office.
 The following year he was appointed regional general manager for international operations, and in July 1964 was made deputy chief general manager.
 In December 1964 he was appointed chief general manager, and in November 1967 was elected a director of the bank.

 On 1 April 1968, Greenwood was appointed president of the bank, succeeding William Masterton Currie, who had been in office since 1964.
 Greenwood remained president until 2 September 1971, when he was appointed vice-chairman and transferred to Montreal.
-He was succeeded as president by vice-chairman Jeffery Page Rein Wadsworth, who had served previously as president form 1963 to 1964.
+He was succeeded as president by vice-chairman Jeffery Page Rein Wadsworth, who had served previously as president from 1963 to 1964.
 In 1976, Greenwood was appointed president and chairman of three CIBC subsidiaries: the Dominion Realty Company, Imbank Realty Company, and Kinross Mortgage Corporation.
 Upon his appointment to these roles, he relinquished the title of vice-chairman and returned to the head office in Toronto.
 The following year, he was appointed executive vice-president for administration.

 Greenwood was a member of the Saint James's Club of Montreal, Mount Royal Club, Mount Bruno Country Club, Mount Royal Tennis Club, Toronto Club, Toronto Golf Club, Empire Club of Canada, Granite Club, York Club, and the United Church of Canada.
 In addition to his role at the bank he served as chairman and president of Swiss Re Management and Swissre Holdings (Canada).
 He was a director the Imperial Life Assurance Company, the Canadian Council of the International Chamber of Commerce, Toronto Blue Jays Baseball Club, Eaton Life Assurance, North America Reinsurnace Company, Swiss Re, Federal Pioneer, Liberty Mutual of Canada, and the Hospital for Sick Children.
 He was a member of the Board of Trade of Metropolitan Toronto, National Trust for Scotland, Prospectors and Developers Association, Canadian Institute of Mining and Metallurgy, and Canada Netherlands Council; and member of the board of governors of the Canadian Export Association.
 Greenwood was a member of the board of trustees of Queen's University, the Canadian Economic Policy Committee, and the C. D. Howe Institute.